unboxed/unboxed.co/source/blog/2020-08-12-tech-round-up-walking-the-robot-dog-painting-in-vr-and-electric-flying-taxis.html.markdown

 date: '2020-08-12T09:41:29+01:00'
 published: true
 ---
 We keep an eye on the latest technology developments so you don’t have to.
-Here are some of the things we’ve spotted recently that are changing our world for the better - or at least, helping us raise a smile in challenging times.
+Here are some of the things we’ve spotted recently that are changing our world - or at least, helping us raise a smile in challenging times.

 # Walking the (robot) dog